awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

 1. Unzip the file to `C:\` and add `C:\openocd-esp32\bin` to your system path\.

 1. OpenOCD requires libusb, which is not installed by default on Windows\.

-To install it:
+   To install libusb

    1. Download [zadig\.exe](https://zadig.akeo.ie)\.